-September 2007
+November 2007

-This guide describes how to quickly install Oracle Database 11g on Linux x86 systems.
+This guide describes how to quickly install Oracle Client 11g on AIX system.
 It includes information about the following:

-- Reviewing Information About This Guide
+- Reviewing Information About this Guide

 - Logging In to the System as root

 - Checking the Hardware Requirements

 - Checking the Software Requirements

 - Creating Required Operating System Groups and Users

 - Creating Required Directories

 - Configuring the oracle User's Environment

 - Mounting the Product Disc

-- Installing Oracle Database Client
+- Installing Oracle Client

 - What to Do Next?

 - Documentation Accessibility

-1 Reviewing Information About This Guide
+1 Reviewing Information About this Guide